Do expats from Ohio still need to pay state taxes?

 1) Establish new residency

-Consider filing a Declaration of Domicile in the new state, solidifying your intent to make it your permanent home.
+Consider filing a Declaration of Domicile in your new state, publicly declaring, under oath under penalty of perjury, your intent to make it your permanent home.

 Reference guides like Savvy Nomad’s domicile guides may provide additional help for specific states: